Osteochondrodysplasias (Osteochondrodysplastic Dwarfism)

 (Genetic Skeletal Dysplasias)

 The basic genetic defects have been identified in most of the osteochondrodysplasias.
-The mutations typically cause perturbation of function in proteins involved in growth and development of connective tissue, bone, or cartilage ( Types of Osteochondrodysplastic Dwarfism).
+The mutations typically cause perturbation of function in proteins involved in growth and development of connective tissue, bone, or cartilage (see Table: Types of Osteochondrodysplastic Dwarfism).

 Types of Osteochondrodysplastic Dwarfism

 Characteristic x-ray changes may be diagnostic.
 A whole-body x-ray of every affected neonate, even if stillborn, should be taken because diagnostic precision is essential for predicting prognosis.